 “Coffee makes us sever, and grave, and philosophical.”

-Chevalier Gabriel Mathiew de Clieu, after countless difficulties, manages to import coffee trees to Martinique in the Caribbean.
+Chevalier Gabriel Mathieu de Clieu, after countless difficulties, manages to import coffee trees to Martinique in the Caribbean.
 Eventually, 90 percent of the world’s coffee spreads from this one plant.

 The Brazilian coffee industry gets its start when Lieutenant colonel Francisco de Melo Palheta when the wife of French Guiana’s governor gave him a bouquet in which she hid cuttings and fertile seeds of coffee.